GuptaSiddhant/arcadia/README.md

 ## Working practices
-- We used Telegram for communication and collaboration
+- Telegram was our main channel for communication and collaboration
-- We used Gitlab as code repository
+- We used Aalto's Gitlab as code repository
-- We divided the project into week long sprints and met once a week plan and collaborate
+- We divided the project into week long sprints and met once a week to plan and collaborate

 ## Process and Time Schedule plan